poetsgig/pick-n-post-quote/readme.txt

 When there is an entry for the custom field, you can verify if the meta data value exists in wp_postmeta table in the database.
 For the custom field meta key to appear in the dropdown under “Add New Custom Field”, there must be at least a single value entered.

 Pick another post.
 Since you already entered one entry for each custom field key, they will now appear in the Add New Custom Field "Select" dropdown.
-You just need to enter their texts on the "Value" area.
+You just need to enter their texts in the "Value" area.

 == Installation ==